sahlberg/libiscsi/README.md

 The examples directory contains example implementation of how to access both the synchronous and asynchronous APIs of libiscsi.

 The test-tool directory contains an iSCSI conformance test suite.
+To include the test suite in the compilation, install libcunit1-dev first.

 Libiscsi is a work in progress.
 It aims to become a fully asynchronous library for iSCSI functionality, including all features required to establish